Bhati Gate: Environs

 Bhati Gate is known historically as a centre for arts and literature in Old Lahore.
 The area inside the gate is well known throughout the city for its food.
 Just outside Bhati Gate is Data Durbar, the mausoleum of the Sufi saint Ali Hajweri (also known as Data Ganj Baksh).
 Every Thursday evening musicians used to gather here to perform Qawwali music, though these are sometimes replaced with Naats and religious sermons.

 The gate serves as the starting point for Lahore's Hakiman Bazaar, and is located near the Fakir Khana Museum.
 Near the gate is also located the Old City's Oonchi Mosque.
-Bhati Gate neighbourhood also serves as Union Council 29 (UC 29) in Tehsil Ravi of Lahore City District.
+The Bhati Gate neighbourhood also serves as Union Council 29 (UC 29) in Tehsil Ravi of Lahore City District.